Forests and Agriculture

 Removal, emission and storage

-In relation to climate change, forestry and agriculture is about removals, emissions and storage.
+In relation to climate change, forestry and agriculture are about removals, emissions and storage.
 Removals result from the capacity of plants and soils to 'suck in' and retain greenhouses gases from the atmosphere through the process of photosynthesis.
 Removals take place when trees grow or organic material builds up in soils.
 Emissions take place for instance when plants die and decay or when soils are disturbed so that their capacity to store is decreased.
 This would be the case when trees or crops are harvested, if wetlands are drained or if grasslands are ploughed.

 For industrialised nations, accounting of emissions and removals from forests and agriculture are governed by the Kyoto Protocol adopted in 1997.
 The inclusion of forests and agriculture in greenhouse gas accounts of industrialised nations are governed by Protocol rules for the so- called LULUCF sector – land-use, land-use change and forestry.